Susannah-Lea/Example/README.md

 # Example
-Example for Git graduate course completed on 5/11/21
+Example repository for Git graduate course completed on 5/11/21